 - AMBER: any P1, or 1-3 blocked, or burndown 15-30% behind

-- GREEN: no incidents, 0 blocked, burndown on trackThe Orchestrator: Cross-Reference and Score
+- GREEN: no incidents, 0 blocked, burndown on trackThe Orchestrator Does Not Summarize.
+It Correlates and Judges.

-The orchestrator is the most important piece, and the one most people get wrong on the first attempt.
-Its job is not to summarize — it is to correlate and judge.
+The orchestrator is the most important piece, and the one most teams get wrong on the first attempt.
+Its job is not to summarize.
+Its job is to correlate and judge.

-A blocked Jira ticket is AMBER by itself.
-But if the same feature also has a PR that has been open for five days with zero reviews, that combination is RED.
-The blocker is not the ticket status; it is a review bottleneck that is stalling an entire feature.
-The orchestrator catches this because it sees both signals simultaneously.
+A blocked Jira ticket is AMBER on its own.
+The same feature with a PR open five days and zero reviews is RED.
+The blocker is not the ticket status — it is a review bottleneck stalling an entire feature.
+The orchestrator catches this because it sees both signals at once.

 Signal Normalization

 Each collector returns signals in a standard schema, but severity thresholds differ per source.
-The orchestrator normalizes all signals into a unified severity scale (0-100) where 0 is noise and 100 is drop-everything.
+The orchestrator compresses every signal into a unified 0–100 severity scale where 0 is noise and 100 is drop-everything.

 Cross-Reference Correlation

-The orchestrator looks for signals from different systems that reference the same feature, team, or person.
-Correlated signals get a confidence boost because multiple systems agreeing on a problem is stronger evidence.
+The orchestrator looks for signals from different systems referencing the same feature, team, or person.
+Correlated signals get a confidence boost — multiple systems agreeing on a problem is stronger evidence than any one source claiming it alone.

 Confidence Classification

-After normalization and correlation, each signal cluster gets a final confidence score.
-Clusters above 70 are RED, 40-70 are AMBER, below 40 are GREEN.
-Only RED and AMBER items appear in the brief.
+After normalization and correlation, each signal cluster receives a final confidence score.
+Clusters above 70 are RED, 40–70 are AMBER, below 40 are GREEN.
+Only RED and AMBER appear in the brief.
+The rest is GREEN summary.

-Here is the mistake that kills most alert systems: people set thresholds based on what feels reasonable, ship it, and never adjust.
-Within two weeks, the brief either cries wolf so often that leaders ignore it, or it misses a real incident because the thresholds were too relaxed.
+Here is the failure mode that kills most alert systems: thresholds get set on what feels reasonable, the system ships, nothing gets adjusted.
+Within two weeks the brief either cries wolf so often that leaders ignore it, or it misses a real incident because the thresholds were too relaxed.

 Start intentionally too sensitive.
 Set every threshold at the aggressive end.
 PR open longer than 24 hours?
 AMBER.
 Two blocked tickets?
 RED.
 Business metric down 5% week-over-week?
 RED.
-You want the system to over-report in the first week.
+The system should over-report in the first week.
+Tightening down is easy.
+Discovering missed signals after the fact is not.

 Log every false positive as you encounter it